microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 TI lookups are put into a "ti" container.

-All other built-in functions are added to the "util" container.
+All other built-in functions are added to the "util" container, by default.

 The containers themselves are callable and will return a list of their contents.